What is yoga and how can people understand this discipline in an era when maya or illusion has been so strong?

 The Higher Self or Soul (Self) abides in its own nature.
 You are the Soul, not the body or the mind (lower self).
 You will eventually see the mind and body acting before you as your practice continues.
 The mind creates thoughts; it distinguishes and desires.
 The soul knows that but is not involved in it.
 To understand that eternal peaceful you, the mind must be quiet; otherwise, it seems to distort the truth.
 As meditation improves and quantum DNA comes online you become more of your higher self, have access to your akashic records and realise that you are a little drop of God incarnate in a human body.

-It’s interesting that the whole illusion has been created to stimulate the body (mainly through emotions and sex); and the mind through left brain intellectualism and/or reactive emotional patterns held in the body.
-We have been conditioned to live as the body/mind complex.
+It’s interesting that the whole illusion has been created to stimulate the body (mainly through emotions and sex); and the mind through left brain intellectualism and reactive/repressed emotional patterns held in the body.
+We have been conditioned to live as the body/mind complex instead of the soul.
 When we allow the conditioning to fall away we are left with our essence or soul and higher purpose.
-The soul can now download more of itself and use the spiritualised or cleansed body/mind complex to create the new earth.
+The soul can now download more of itself and use the spiritualised or cleansed body/mind complex to create your new life and therefore the new earth.

 Physical postures or Hatha yoga exists so we have a means to purify the body of physical impurities and emotions held within the tissues especially myofascial tissues.
 Once a certain level of purification has taken place meditation is much easier, more effective and “one pointed” as junk DNA is activated.
 There are various paths that lead toward this goal, each one a specialized branch of one comprehensive system.

-- Hatha Yoga — a system of physical postures, or asanas, whose higher purpose is to purify the mind and body.
+- Hatha Yoga — a system of physical postures or asanas, which purify the mind and body.
 This gives one awareness and control over internal states and renders oneself fit for meditation;

 - Karma Yoga — is about selfless service to others.
 To do this we must not only be aware of our larger self but empowered without attachment to the results; in other words we must know that we are God incarnate and not the separated self;